snowfoxsh/aplang-book/src/guide/basics/hello_world.md

 ## Comments

 Comments are an essential part of programming.
 They help you and others understand your code by providing explanations or notes.
-In ApLang, comments are not executed as part of your program; instead, they are completely ignored by the interpreter.
+In ApLang, comments are not executed as part of your program; They are completely ignored by the interpreter.

 There are two types of comments in ApLang: